 Why oxytocin is nevertheless so incredibly important and is produced in sufficient quantities by a healthy body itself, we will now tell you:

-The hormone is produced in your diencephalon and has quite exciting tasks to fulfill there.
-As a so-called neurotransmitter, it is responsible for the transmission of signals between individual cells.
-You can imagine that oxytocin monitors orders here like an overseer and actively controls what exactly the subordinate cells have to do.
-In its function as a hormone, oxytocin acts as a messenger, like the body's own letter carrier, delivering specific information that is then followed.
-For example, "Hey body - make lots of resources available to speed up wound healing;" or "Listen up, everyone: Blood pressure will be lowered from now on!" - a real miracle work thus.
+The hormone is produced in your diencephalon and has some pretty exciting tasks to fulfill there.
+As a so-called neurotransmitter, it is responsible for transmitting signals between individual cells.
+You can imagine that oxytocin monitors orders like an overseer and actively controls exactly what the cells under its control have to do.

 But the hormone doesn't just have its fingers in the pie for mothers.
 What is important for birth also plays a major role in other areas of the body: